Ephraim-Kamau/quote/README.md

 # Description
 This is an application that allows you to create quotes and post them.
 The quotes can then be voted as good or bad depending on the person reading the quote.
+The quotes can also be deleted by the user.

 ## Development server